needle-mirror/com.unity.entities.graphics/Documentation~/mesh_deformations.md

 - Deformed meshes can disappear or show in their bind pose when Unity renders them as GameObjects.
 - Compute deformation performance varies based on GPU.
 - Not compatible with VFX Graph.
+- OpenGLCore is not supported on desktop in the experimental version.

 ## Feature comparison